Smoked Sausage with Sriracha Mustard Sauce

 Slow Cooker Delta Sausage

-Smoked sausage is great in this slow cooker Delta sausage dish, but if you find Andouille sausage, use it instead.
+Smoked sausage is great in this slow cooker Delta sausage dish, but if you can find Andouille sausage, use it instead.
 It’ll add even more flavor to an already delicious meal.
 Oh, and if the sausage you are using is fresh, not cooked, cook it thoroughly before adding it to the slow cooker.

 Also try my crawfish etouffee.